ronith256/ESP32-Portal/README.md

 ### Path Ahead

 * A pretty website for ESP Nodes.
 * Webserver/App for representing the data from Master.
 * Complete OTA updates through LoRa and WiFi.
+(Update: Master can be updated through WiFi now)
 * Some server to log the collected information like IBM Watson or Azure IoT.
-* Add Temprature/Humidity Sensor.
+* Add Temprature/Humidity Sensor (Update: Temperature Done).

 ### Credits